 Mysterious Unconventional Statue Caught The Eye Of A Woman Passerby Who Digs Out The Amazing Story Behind It

-While on a walk, Alice Fay came across something that she never saw before.
-In the past, she has taken this route quite often for her walk.
+While on a walk, Alice Fay came across something she had never seen before.
+In the past, she had taken this route quite often for her walks.

-The tree-lined street on Commonwealth Avenue, in Boston, has been visited by her before.
-But never before has she noticed a bronze dog statue with his head out from the stone fence.
+The tree-lined street on Commonwealth Avenue in Boston had been visited by her before.
+But she had never noticed a bronze dog statue with its head poking out from the stone fence.

-“I was chatting with my sister who lives in a different state as I walked by it,” Fay shared.
-“I looked over and I gasped and stopped talking.
-I turned around and went back and said, ‘There’s this statue here, and it’s the cutest thing I’ve ever seen!’”
+“I was chatting with my sister, who lives in a different state, as I walked by it,” Fay shared.
+“I looked over and gasped, stopping my conversation.
+I turned around, went back, and said, ‘There’s this statue here, and it’s the cutest thing I’ve ever seen!’”

 It was a life-sized statue of a Labrador who looks like he is searching for his lost tennis ball.

-From the look of it, it appears that the statue is some sort of a memorial of someone's pet.
-Fay took its pictures, trying not to cry.
+From the look of it, the statue appears to be some sort of memorial for someone's pet.
+Fay took pictures of it, trying not to cry.

-“I wanted to go knock on the door, but I thought it would be weird,” Fay told.
-Upon further inquiry, it was revealed that Anne Lovett and Steve Woodsum are the owners of that statue and they have modeled it after Piper, their black Labrador.
+“I wanted to go knock on the door, but I thought it would be weird,” Fay said.
+Upon further inquiry, it was revealed that Anne Lovett and Steve Woodsum are the owners of that statue, and they modeled it after Piper, their black Labrador.

 "We wanted to add just something to our front yard," Lovett said.